 And this is where ERP solutions and BI software really differ.
 BI software is your number cruncher.
 Churning out trends, any movements in a customer’s buying patterns and even your best (and worst!) performing line items, BI does all the legwork for you so you can put ‘Excel for Dummies’ down.

 We speak to so many people that think there’s no real difference between ERP and BI and that their ERP software can do just what BI software can, but in short, it can’t.
 They are two very different things, with different objectives and end games for your business.
-An ERP will keep you organized and everyone reading off the same page, where BI software will make you proactive in your selling and forward thinking in the way you approach your customers.
+An ERP will keep you organized and everyone reading off the same page, where BI software will make you proactive in your selling and forward-thinking in the way you approach your customers.

-ERP and BI: The prefect match
+ERP and BI: The perfect match

 Moving on, ERP software combines perfectly with BI.
 A true match made in Cloud heaven, the pairing of these software solutions will bring together all of the information you care about and present it to you in one intuitive platform to make faster and better-informed business decisions.

-In comparison, Business Intelligence is not quite as archaic as some ERP software systems, but is something relatively new to the tech arena, relying wholly on ERP and back office data to work.
-You don’t need top spec ERP software with all the bells and whistles, but you do need one, of sorts.
+In comparison, Business Intelligence is not quite as archaic as some ERP software systems, but is something relatively new to the tech arena, relying wholly on ERP and back-office data to work.
+You don’t need top-spec ERP software with all the bells and whistles, but you do need one, of sorts.